ammarhakim/ammar-simjournal/je/je30/je30-coupled-hw.rst

   Vorticity at :math:`t=5` from global (left) and coupled (right) simulations.
 White vertical lines represent locations at which coupling boundary conditions are applied, and the region between them is the overlap region.
-Even though early in time, the random perturbations lead to different realizations of the flow.
+The random perturbations lead to different realizations of the flow.

 Conclusions (provisional)
 -------------------------